Other Lists of Great Books

 by Terrence Berres

 What to read, who says so, where to find it, what of it.
-Berres adds new texts and links frequently.
+Berres adds new texts and links frequently

-List for English Majors
+- A Reading List for English Majors

 Major works of English and American Literature (Rutgers)